-As you might imagine, the waterfall method of application development presented some big problems.
-The development process often took a long time to see a working product, teams had to be large to accommodate all the requirements, and tensions ran high when a customer is unhappy with the end product and the whole project has to start over from the beginning.
+As you might imagine, the waterfall application development method presented some big problems.
+The development process often took a long time to see a working product, and teams had to be large to accommodate all the requirements.
+And tensions run high when a customer is unhappy with the end product, and the whole project has to start over from the beginning.

 So, a new method emerged called rapid application development (RAD).
 In many ways, RAD was the opposite of the waterfall method.

-RAD is based mostly on prototypes, meaning that the goal is to produce a working version of the application as quickly as possible, and then to continuously iterate after that.
+RAD is based mainly on prototypes, meaning that the goal is to produce a working version of the application as quickly as possible and continuously iterate after that.
 The application development team and the customer work very closely with each other throughout the process.
-RAD teams are usually small and only involve experienced developers who are skilled in many disciplines.
-If a project needs to divert from the original plan, RAD should be able to accommodate that easily.
+RAD teams are usually small and only involve experienced developers skilled in many disciplines.
+If a project needs to divert from the original plan, RAD SDLC should be able to accommodate that easily.

 In the RAD model, as each iteration is completed, the product gets more and more refined.
-The early prototypes are often very rough, but give a picture of what can be.
+The early prototypes are often very rough but show what can be.
 Each iteration then looks more like the finished product.

 RAD is a great application development method for:

-Agile application development is very similar to RAD, but also includes some changes to make it more suitable to larger projects.
-Agile is iterative, like RAD, but focuses on building features one at a time.
-Each feature is built in a methodical way in the team, but the customer is involved to see the features and sign off on them before the next feature is developed.
+Agile application development is similar to RAD but includes some changes to make it more suitable for larger projects.
+Agile is iterative, like RAD, but focuses on building features individually.
+Each feature is built methodically by the team, but the customer is involved in seeing the features and signing off on them before the next feature is developed.

-Agile project management methodology is also more team or squad based.
+Agile project management methodology is also more team or squad-based.
 With RAD, you are working directly with a programmer.
-With Agile, the application development team will also include testers, UX designers, technical writers, and many others.
+With Agile, the application development team will include testers, UX designers, technical writers, and others.